DataScienceAtScale/Blog/README.md

 npm may require setting and unsetting the proxy when being used in and out of a protected network.

-   'npm config set proxy http://proxyout.lanl.gov:8080' and 'npm config set https-proxy http://proxyout.lanl.gov:8080'
+`npm config set proxy http://proxyout.lanl.gov:8080` `npm config set https-proxy http://proxyout.lanl.gov:8080`

-   'npm config rm proxy'
+`npm config rm proxy`
-   'npm config rm https-proxy'
+`npm config rm https-proxy`